imkrimerman/fiber/README.md

 # Fiber Framework
 ## Give your Backbone Apps some Fiber.
-Fiber framework was born to bring simplicity and consistency to the Backbone Apps with the ease of development and scaling modern apps.
+Fiber framework was born to bring simplicity and consistency to the Backbone Apps with the ease of development and scaling.